p1nh0/OpenInstruments/README.md

 Installing OI framework:

 1 - MOVE "_OI-CLIPPINGS" to "../Applications/Max/patches/clippings/"
-	To access clippings restart Max (if it was open when you moved this folder) and click with the right button on an empty area of your patch, then, in the menu, go to "paste from"â you should see "_OI clippings".
+	To access clippings restart Max (if it was open when you moved this folder) and click with the right button on an empty area of your patch, then, in the menu, go to "paste from"â€š you should see "_OI clippings".

 2 - MOVE "_OI-EXTRAS" to "../Applications/Max/patches/extras/"
 	To launch oi.api, open Max, go to the 'extras' menu and to "_OI extras", where oi.api is located.